דע ותמונות רבות על טנק המרכבה

 many enemy tanks were taken out?
 None Sir.
 How many shells were fired?
 89 sir.
 Storming

-out of the meeting seemingly
+out of the meeting seemingly as soon as

 it had begun,